 If your car is totaled, the insurance company may require that the car and the title be turned over to the company.
 You would receive the fair market value of the car.

-If the company offers you substantially less than what you feel your car is worth, you can either file a civil lawsuit against the person who caused the accident or file a claim against your own insurance company, if that is where you made your claim.
+If the company offers you substantially less than what you feel your car is worth, you can either file a civil lawsuit against the person who caused the accident or file a claim against your own insurance company if that is where you made your claim.
 You may also bring a claim for personal injury, if you were injured.